Twisted Composition Algebras and Arthur Packets for Triality Spin(8)

 \subsection{\bf Freudenthal-Jordan algebras.}

 Twisted composition algebras are closely related to Freudenthal-Jordan algebras; see \cite[Theorem 37.10]{KMRT} for a precise definition.
-Let $J$ be a Freudenthal Jordan algebra; it is a cubic Jordan algebra, so that every element $a\in J$ satisfies a characteristic polynomial
+Let $J$ be a Freudenthal-Jordan algebra; it is a cubic Jordan algebra, so that every element $a\in J$ satisfies a characteristic polynomial

 The maps $T_J$ and $N_J$ are called the trace and norm maps of $J$ respectively.
 The element

 is called the adjoint of $a$ and satisfies $a\cdot a^{\#}= N_J(a)$.
 The cross product of two elements $a,b\in J$ is defined by